amaurea/tilebased_elevation/README.md

 # tilebased\_elevation.js
-tilebased\_elevation.js is a javascript wrapper that provides simple and efficient read-out of elevation values at arbitrarily defined points for services like Mapbox that only provide an elevation API for accessing data in the form of raster tiles.
+tilebased\_elevation.js is a javascript wrapper that provides simple and efficient read-out of elevation values at arbitrarily defined points for services like Mapbox that don't provide an elevation API for accessing data in the form of raster tiles.

 ## Motivation